abrasive/shairport/INSTALL.md

 Simple Installation Instructions
 ==
 Here are really simple instructions for building and installing Shairport Sync on a Raspberry Pi B, 2B, 3B or 3B+.
 It is assumed that the Pi is running Raspbian Stretch Lite – a GUI isn't needed, since Shairport Sync runs as a daemon program.
+For a more thorough treatment, please go to the [README.md](https://github.com/mikebrady/shairport-sync/blob/master/README.md#building-and-installing) page.

 In the commands below, note the convention that a `#` prompt means you are in superuser mode and a `$` prompt means you are in a regular non-priviliged user mode.
 You can use `sudo` *("SUperuser DO")* to temporarily promote yourself from user to superuser, if permitted.
 For example, if you want to execute `apt-get update` in superuser mode and you are in user mode, enter `sudo apt-get update`.